sotatek-dev/mina-snap/packages/snap/README.md

-# Mina Portal
+# Mina Portal Snap

-This snap helps you interact with Mina protocol using MetaMask
+This `mina-portal snap` helps you interact with Mina protocol using MetaMask

 **Important**